 Side effects of a hysterectomy can be the result of this surgical procedure.
 Hysterectomy is the surgical removal of a woman’s uterus.
 It’s very common in North America for women between the ages of 20 to 50 years old to experience the loss of the uterus via a hysterectomy and have side effects of a hysterectomy afterwards.

-In the U.S. women, such as the poor, African-Americans, and Southerners are more likely to have hysterectomies performed on them.
-Each year, over 600,000 hysterectomies are performed in the USA and the women who undergo this procedure experience side effects of a hysterectomy.
+In the U.S. women, such as the poor, African-Americans, and Southerners are more likely to have hysterectomies performed on them studies and side effects of hysterectomy.
+Each year, over 600,000 hysterectomies are performed in the USA and the women who undergo this procedure can experience side effects of a hysterectomy.

 There are different types of hysterectomy: